Getting a New Puppy -What do I Need to Know

 its life to let it out every few hours.
 If someone is available

-24/7 the fastest way to housetrain your puppy is to take
+24/7 the fastest way to housetrain your puppy is to

 out every hour on the hour as well as immediately following naps,